 Copyright © Nucleus Medical Media, Inc.

-Bullous pemphigoid is more common in people aged 60 years and older.
+Bullous pemphigoid is more common in older people.

-Severe itching of the skin is often the first sign.
-Eventually an eczema-like or hive-like rash and blistering will develop.
-Blisters are usually clear and are most commonly seen on the arms, legs, abdomen, and mouth, usually along creases in the skin.
+The first symptom is often severe itching of the skin.
+A rash and blisters develop later.
+Blisters are usually clear.
+They are often found on the arms, legs, belly, and mouth, along skin folds.
 The blisters can break and form ulcers.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 You may be referred to a skin specialist.

-Tests may be done to help distinguish bullous pemphigoid from other conditions with similar symptoms.
+Tests may be done to rule out conditions with similar symptoms.
 Tests may include:

 - Blood tests

-- Skin biopsy —a sample of the affected tissue will be removed for testing
+- Skin biopsy —a sample of the affected tissue will be taken and tested

-- Immunosuppressant medication—(oral or injected) to lower the immune system reaction in those that do not respond well to steroids
+- Immunosuppressants (by mouth or injection)—for those who do not respond well to steroids

 American Academy of Dermatology